apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 `pipeline/options.py` contains the pipeline options to configure the Dataflow pipeline.

-`config.py` defines some variables that are used multiple times, like Google Cloud PROJECT_ID and NUM_WORKERS.
+`config.py` defines variables that are used multiple times, like Google Cloud PROJECT_ID and NUM_WORKERS.

 `setup.py` defines the packages and requirements for the pipeline to run.

-`main.py` contains the pipeline code and some additional function used for running the pipeline.
+`main.py` contains the pipeline code and additional functions used for running the pipeline.

 ### Run the Pipeline
-To run the pipeline, install the required packages.For this example, you need access to a Google Cloud Project, and you need to configure the Google Cloud variables, like `PROJECT_ID`, `REGION`, `PubSub TOPIC_ID`, and others in the `config.py` file.
+To run the pipeline, install the required packages.For this example, you need access to a Google Cloud project, and you need to configure the Google Cloud variables, like `PROJECT_ID`, `REGION`, `PubSub TOPIC_ID`, and others in the `config.py` file.

 1. Locally on your machine: `python main.py`
 2. On GCP for Dataflow: `python main.py --mode cloud`

 The `write_data_to_pubsub_pipeline` contains four different transforms:
-1. Load the emotion dataset using HuggingFace datasets (for simplicity, we take samples from three classes instead of six).
+1. Load the emotion dataset using Hugging Face datasets (for simplicity, we take samples from three classes instead of six).
 2. Associate each piece of text with a unique identifier (UID).
-3. Convert the text into the format that Pub/Sub is expecting.
+3. Convert the text into the format that Pub/Sub expects.
 4. Write the formatted message to Pub/Sub.